 - A minimum of 2 and a maximum of 20 years in state prison; and/or

 As a convicted felon you will lose many of your civil rights, such as the right to own firearms.
 You may also find it difficult to secure employment or even rent an apartment.

 Depending on the facts of the case, many different possible defenses might present themselves to the mind of an experienced Houston criminal defense attorney, including:

 - Lack of criminal intent: You did not intend to kill anyone, for example, or you were too intoxicated to recognize the life-threatening nature of your actions.
 This defense, even if successful, would not result in an acquittal; instead, it would likely reduce the charge to aggravated assault.

 - Self-defense or defense of another: This defense, if successful, usually results in a complete acquittal.

 - Insufficient act in furtherance: Your act amounted to no more than “mere preparation” (buying a gun, for example).

 - Contradiction: The acts alleged by the prosecutor never took place — the “victim” was lying, for example, or you were mistakenly identified.

 Getting Legal Help

 Houston criminal defense lawyer Mario Madrid enjoys two decades of experience, including stints as a prosecutor and a judge.
-He is one of only ten percent of Texas criminal lawyers to be certified as a specialist in Criminal Law.
+He is one of only three percent of Texas criminal lawyers to be Board Certified by the Texas Board of Legal Specialization in Criminal Law.
 If you have been charged with attempted murder in the Houston area, call Madrid Law, PLLC at 713-877-9400 for a free initial consultation.